andrea-acampora/nestjs-ddd-quickstarter/README.md

 1. Separating `Persistence Entities` from `Domain Entities`: with this approach, the domain model is kept clean and independent of the persistence layer.
 Persistence entities are used strictly for database operations, while domain entities encapsulate business logic.
 The pros of this approach are: a clear separation of concerns, an improved maintainability and testability and finally domain entities remain persistence-agnostic.
 The main drawback is that it introduces additional complexity due to the need for mapping between domain and persistence entities.

 2. Using `Persistence Entities` as `Domain Entities`: this approach consolidates domain and persistence concerns into a single model, leveraging persistence entities to contain both database and domain logic.
-The benfeit of this approach is the simplicity of the codebase by reducing duplication while the drawback is the coupling between domain logic and persistence concerns.
+The benefit of this approach is the simplicity of the codebase by reducing duplication while the drawback is the coupling between domain logic and persistence concerns.

 **Value Objects**

+A value object is an immutable type that is defined by its properties rather than a unique identity.
+Unlike entities, which are distinguished by their identities, value objects are distinguished by their attributes.
+Two value objects are considered equal if all their attributes are the same. \
+Examples of value objects are things like numbers, dates, monies and strings.

 **Repositories**